MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>
 <br>

-## Setup Home Asistant Entity Using Node-RED
+## Node-RED
 Now that the remote Raspberry Pi and sensor are setup, we can finally focus on the HA side of things.

 1. First, let's check that HA is receiving the temperature value by going to **Supervisor** > **Mosquitto Broker** > **Log**.
-> _You should see a log entry saying something like "New connection found from (IP) on port 1883."_
+> _You should see a log entry saying something like "New connection found from (IP) on port 1883."
+Note that the way we wrote our publisher script means the sensor will **connect to the broker > publish the value > disconnect from the broker**.
+Because of this, over time the broker log will end up displaying lots of connect/disconnect messages from the same IP, so don't be alarmed._

 <br>

-### Installing Node-RED integrations
+### Install Node-RED
 **Node-RED** is an awesome node-based programming environment we can use inside HA to create complex interactive systems.

 2. Install the base Node-RED add-on for HA by clicking "Supervisor" > "Add-on Store" then search for "Node-RED" and follow the installation guide.